maurcord/resume/readme.md

-I have created my resume by using an object in info.json.
+I have created my resume by using an object in info.json !

+Thank you!
+Please hire me!